adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed/README.md

 By implementing the [Embed.UrlProcessor](../../../../../../../../../../../bundles/core/src/main/java/com/adobe/cq/wcm/core/components/models/embed/Embed.java) interface you can create your own URL processor.

-You will also need to create an HTL template file, with the same name as the `processor` field return in the `Result`.
+You will also need to create an HTL template file, with the same name as the `processor` field returned in the `Result`.

 Example:
 * [Pinterest processor](../../../../../../../../../../../bundles/core/src/main/java/com/adobe/cq/wcm/core/components/internal/services/embed/PinterestUrlProcessor.java)